 From the Tölzer Knabenchor as a boy alto soloist to singing at major concert halls, festivals and opera houses, German bass-baritone Christian Immler has spent many years making and recording music of the highest quality.
 He studied with Rudolf Piernay in London and won the International Nadia et Lili Boulanger Competition in Paris, launching his career.

-In coming seasons, we will see him sing Rocco in Beethoven’s Leonore with René Jacobs and the Freiburger Barockorchester at the Berlin Philharmonie, Musiklehrer in Strauss’ Ariadne auf Naxos at Luxembourg Opera and Beethoven’s Fidelio at the Opéra Comique in Paris with Raphael Pichon.
-He will head to several locations for a new production and recording of Bach’s St Matthew Passion with the Ensemble Pygmalion/Raphael Pichon.
+In coming seasons, we will see him sing Rocco in Beethoven’s Leonore at the Seine Musicale in Paris and with René Jacobs and the Freiburger Barockorchester at the Berlin Philharmonie, Musiklehrer in Strauss’ Ariadne auf Naxos at Luxembourg Opera and Beethoven’s Fidelio at the Opéra Comique in Paris with Raphael Pichon.
+His latest recording of Bach’s St Matthew Passion with the Ensemble Pygmalion/Raphael Pichon won the Gramophone Choral Award 2022.

 His more than 50 recordings have been awarded prizes such as a Gramophone Award in 2020, a 2016 Grammy Nomination, the Echo Klassik, the Preis der Deutschen Schallplattenkritik, several Diapason d’Or, a Diamant d’Opéra and France Musique’s Enregistrement de l’année.
 Much in demand for worldwide master classes, Christian is Professor of Voice at the Kalaidos Fachhochschule in Zurich.